|40 Worth Gregory|

 Sophomore Leads The American Conference With A 46.0 Punting Average

-Made much-anticipated Pirate debut in 2014 after transferring to East Carolina (from Alabama) and met many lofty expectations ...
-A highly-decorated athlete who should again provide a significant impact to ECU's special teams unit ...
-Is firmly entrenched as the program's No. 1 punter ...
-Expected to also serve as a holder on all field goal and extra-point attempts, similar to sophomore campaign ...
-Averaged over 50 yards per boot (50.5) during the Purple-Gold Game on April 18 to wrap-up spring drills ...
-Also continues to turn in record-setting performances while in strength and conditioning program ...
-Established a new positional standard in the vertical jump with an effort of 33" ...
-In addition, tops all kicking personnel with a broad jump of 9'6" ...
-Posted the second quickest 40 time (4.8) and added a lift of 320 pounds in the back squat.
+A three-time Ray Guy Award Watch List candidate who has already surpassed many lofty expectations since transferring into the Pirate program from Alabama (prior to the 2014 season) … A highly-decorated athlete who should provide a significant and continued impact to ECU’s special teams unit … Is firmly entrenched as the program’s No. 1 punter … Expected to also serve as a holder on all field goal and extra-point attempts, similar to sophomore and junior campaigns … A Preseason All-American Athletic Conference choice by Athlon Sports (second-team) and Phil Steele Magazine (fourth-team) … Owns a career punting average of 43.3 ypp heading into senior campaign (25 games) … Has delivered 109 boots that covered 4,719 yards, planted 51 inside the opponent’s 20-yard line (at least one in 19 contests) and had 13 caught for touchbacks … Recorded 24 punts that traveled 50-plus yards (eight for 60-plus, two for 70-plus) … Selected as the special teams MVP during the spring of 2016 by new coaching staff … Turned in record-setting performances while in strength and conditioning program … Established a new positional standard in the vertical jump with an effort of 33” … In addition, topped all kicking personnel with a broad jump of 9’6” … Posted the second quickest 40 time (4.8), was clocked at 7.19 in the three-cone drill and added a lift of 320 pounds in the back squat.

 2013: Enrolled at ECU and officially joined Pirate program prior to the season, but sat out fall campaign in compliance with NCAA transfer rules … Also considered Maryland and North Carolina as transfer options before deciding to relocate to Greenville.